matteodamico/gcp-docker-vm-ansible/README.md

 -----------
 ### REQUIREMENTS
 - have an account on GCP
-- have a running instance where run this playbook
+- have a running Debian instance where run this playbook
 - have created a service account (configured with relative grants) linked to GCP project
 - have generated (public and private) keys linked to the service account.
 Please see this [guide](https://developers.redhat.com/blog/2020/05/06/using-ansible-to-automate-google-cloud-platform/) to set up your gcp environment.